meeksoft/Talon-Planner/README.md

 - Why the name?
 I'm a Trick Arrow fan since the very beginning.
   And not because it's arrows.
 But because I enjoy debuffing and busy-ness.
 - It's fun learning and creating new things.
-- To get the ball moving on updating a planner.
+- To get the ball moving on "modernizing" a planner.
+AKA, cross platform.
-  To hopefully demonstrate how much easier it is.
 - We owe a big thanks to [City of Data 2.0](https://cod.uberguy.net/).
   For we use their json.
-- This has been architected and thought-out as far as a quick way to demonstrate, and a full foundation.
+- Because I focused on a quick way to demo.
+This has not been architected and thought-out fully.
+There is no good full foundation.
 - Wanted something that could handle various platforms, is responsive, and perhaps, become a PWA for [offline] mobile.
-- I am unable to commit long term to this.

 Once AGAIN...
 This was never meant to replace any existing planner.
 This was to hopefully take the next step in "planners," being multi-platform.
-I am thankful and still use other planners.
+I am thankful and still use other planners; like Mids.
 This community is awesome.

 ## Breakin Eggs